lwcarani/pyhead/README.md

 # py-head

 ## About
-`py-head` is my version of the Linux-style command line tool named `head`.
+`py-head` is my version of the Unix-style command line tool named `head`.
 It is a command line tool that displays the first `n` lines or `c` bytes of a file, where the user can provide the value for `n` and `c`.
 If no file or value for `n` or `c` is provided, then it displays the first 10 lines from the standard input.

 This version is written in Python.